Wire82/org.openhab.binding.heos/README.md

 Duration | String | The overall track duration in milliseconds Type | String | The type of the played media.
 Station or song for example Station | String | The station name if it is a station (Spotify shows track name....)
-Play URL | String | Plays a media file located at the URL
+PlayURL | String | Plays a media file located at the URL

 ####Example: